Commonly Asked Questions

 Do You Hold Keys For Future Bookings?

 Yes!
-Holding your key can save a lot of time out of your busy life to drop us a key, or be at home for a key collection, and it helps to ensure our availability for your bookings.
+Holding your key can save a lot of time out of your busy life to drop us a key, or be at home for a key collection.
 We still need notice for bookings from key holders, especially at peak times, but it definitely helps to streamline things.
+Please note we only carry keys when on a booking with your cat so with that in mind we may not be available to return your key if you've locked yourself out.

 All keys held are all marked with a clear identity tag (with no address or surname!) in a securely locked location at each of our homes and can be returned to you if needed at your request, when we are next able.